v-novaltd/LCEVCdecJS/docs/testing.md

   been made.

 * Play a stream and then pause it and change the shader or toggle LCEVC.
-  Play the stream again and check that there is no shuttering.
+  Play the stream again and check that there is no stuttering.

 * Play a stream, enable the 50/50 view, and then pause the video.
 Check that the paused image is the same as the native player.